tutorial

 We’re thrilled to announce that Foxglove now offers FlatBuffers support.
 FlatBuffers is a cross-platform, data serialization library that compiles data to a strongly typed binary format.
 It is optimized for transmission, storage, and speed, making it a popular data format for applications where performance is critical – such as gaming, mobile, and robotics.

-You can now store your FlatBuffers data in MCAP files, upload these files to Foxglove Data Platform for analysis, and even visualize them in Foxglove for playback and debugging.
+You can now store your FlatBuffers data in MCAP files, upload these files to Foxglove for analysis and visualization.

 The benefits of FlatBuffers